Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Ribbon model of inhomogeneously pre-stressed ribbons

 We adapt the extensible ribbon model of \cite{audoly2021b} to incorporate inhomogeneous, uniaxial pre-stress.
-Because our derivation up to \S\ref{sec:dimredresult} closely follows that proposed by these authors, we do not present all details of the dimension reduction; instead, we outline the main steps of the method and highlight the different elements here.
+Because our derivation up to \S\ref{sec:dimredresult} closely follows that proposed by these authors, we do not present all details of the dimension reduction; instead, we outline the main steps of the method and highlight the elements that are different here.
 Throughout, we will focus on steady deformations, i.e., we suppose that the end-shortening and end-rotation are applied quasi-statically.
 For simplicity, we assume that both inner and outer regions (Fig.~\ref{fig:problemdefn}d) are composed of the same isotropic, homogeneous material.
 In addition to the slenderness assumption $h \ll a \ll \ell$, we assume a small pre-strain, $p \ll 1$, as well as small strains during end-shortening and end-rotation; this requires $\delta/\ell \ll 1$ and $a\phi(\ell)/\ell \ll 1$ (see Figs.~\ref{fig:problemdefn}e--f).
 Hence, a linearly elastic constitutive law is appropriate, with Young's modulus $Y$ and Poisson ratio $\nu$.
-Furthermore, because we are primarily interested in a twisting instability, for which the centerline remains approximately straight (Figs.~\ref{fig:problemdefn}e--f), we limit attention to the case of combined stretching and twisting.
-We only seek solutions with straight centerline (zero bending strains), thereby simplifying the analysis considerably.
+Furthermore, because we are primarily interested in a twisting instability, for which the centerline remains approximately straight (Figs.~\ref{fig:problemdefn}e--f), we limit attention to the case of combined stretching and twisting: we only seek solutions with straight centerline (zero bending strains).
+Together, these assumptions allow us to make significant analytical progress.
+Later, we will compare our predictions with numerical simulations and experiments for which the strains are not necessarily small, demonstrating good quantitative agreement despite the ribbon model being formally valid only for small strains.